 The best I can do in our short session on a Saturday morning is to identify the key issue(s) to be dealt with and a strategy for dealing with them, but I can often only recommend treatment for the symptoms.
 It isn’t hard to see evidence of the virus behind the symptomatic issues that are demanding immediate attention.
 We might call that virus sin.

 Sin isn’t just doing something that God frowns upon.
-Sin is falling short of the way we are meant to live.
+Sin is falling short of the way we are meant to live – the way God made us to live.
 A thousand little bad decisions, a thousand misunderstandings that are unwittingly adopted, a thousand little things that we allow to creep and remain, without addressing them, pile up and weigh us down.